Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 "Regular overtime for certain team members is a sign of trouble.
 It indicates unequal task distribution or that employees lack resources or skills."Swyply Research

-What perpetual overtime means:
+What permanent overtime means:

 Why this is dangerous: